patibindu/credit-risk-classification/Credit-Risk/report-template.md

 ## Results

-Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all machine learning models.

 * Machine Learning Model 1:
 * Description of Model 1 Accuracy, Precision, and Recall scores.

-In Model 1, trained on the original data, gives an accuracy of 94% in predicting the 2 labels.
+In Model 1, trained on the original data, gives an accuracy of 94.4% in predicting the 2 labels.
 The model is very good at predicting the healthy loans, with both precision and recall scores of 1.00.
 However, the model's performance in predicting the high-risk loans can be improved.
 The precision score for high-risk loans is 0.87, indicating that only 87% of actual high-risk loans were correctly predicted.
 The recall score for high-risk loans is 0.89, indicating that the model identified only 89% of all high-risk loans.

 * Machine Learning Model 2: